Article One of the United States Constitution: Clause 1: Slave trade

-The first clause in this section prevents Congress from passing any law that would restrict the importation of slaves into the United States prior to 1808.
+The first clause in this section prevented Congress from passing any law that would restrict the importation of slaves into the United States prior to 1808.
 Congress could, however, levy a per capita duty of up to ten Spanish milled dollars for each slave imported into the country.
-This clause was further entrenched into the Constitution by Article V, where it is explicitly shielded from constitutional amendment prior to 1808.
-On March 2, 1807, Congress approved legislation prohibiting the importation of slaves into the United States, which went into effect January 1, 1808, the first day of the prohibition permitted by the Constitution.
-This clause did see brief life outside of the slavery context in the late 1790s when the Virginia General Assembly cited it in arguing the Alien Enemies Acts was unconstitutional, the federal act being used by the Adams administration to deport French immigrants the Commonwealth had itself saw proper to admit.
+This clause was further entrenched into the Constitution by Article V, where it was explicitly shielded from constitutional amendment prior to 1808.
+On March 2, 1807, Congress approved legislation prohibiting the importation of slaves into the United States, which went into effect on January 1, 1808, the first day of the prohibition permitted by the Constitution.
+This clause did see brief life outside of the slavery context in the late 1790s when the Virginia General Assembly cited it in arguing the Alien Enemies Act was unconstitutional, the federal act being used by the Adams administration to deport French immigrants the Commonwealth had itself seen proper to admit.

 Clauses 2 and 3: Civil and legal protections

 A writ of habeas corpus is a legal action against unlawful detainment that commands a law enforcement agency or other body that has a person in custody to have a court inquire into the legality of the detention.
 The court may order the person released if the reason for detention is deemed insufficient or unjustifiable.
 The Constitution further provides that the privilege of the writ of habeas corpus may not be suspended "unless when in cases of rebellion or invasion the public safety may require it".
 In Ex parte Milligan (1866), the Supreme Court ruled that the suspension of habeas corpus in a time of war was lawful, but military tribunals did not apply to citizens in states that had upheld the authority of the Constitution and where civilian courts were still operating.

 For these stipulations, clauses 2 and 3 are also known as the Suspension Clause.

-A bill of attainder is a law by which a person is immediately convicted without trial.
+A bill of attainder is a legislative bill or act that legally declares a person guilty of a crime, regardless of whether a trial has been held.
 An ex post facto law is a law which applies retroactively, punishing someone for an act that was only made criminal after it was done.
 The ex post facto clause does not apply to civil matters.